 What started as a trickle has now become a flood with the NPS in at least six more parks implementing or considering lethal deer or elk measures, ostensibly to improve vegetation conditions, protect imperiled species, and improve visitor experiences.
 In Point Reyes National Seashore in California, the NPS has initiated a lethal deer control plan while ironically embracing non-lethal immunocontraception to control its Tule elk population.
 In Colorado’s Rocky Mountain Park, the NPS began a sharpshooting program to remove elk for decimating vegetation.

-Catoctin Mountain Park, Md. and Valley Forge National Historical Park, Pa. are poised to begin wide scale deer sharpshooting programs.
-Indiana’s Dunes National Lakeshore and Rock Creek Park in Washington, D.C. are considering whether to use lethal force to control their deer populations.
+Catoctin Mountain Park, Maryland and Valley Forge National Historical Park, Pennsylvania are poised to begin wide scale deer sharpshooting programs.
+Indiana’s Dunes National Lakeshore and Rock Creek Park in Washington, DC are considering whether to use lethal force to control their deer populations.
 In these cases, the plan involves teams of federal agents or trained contractors to invade the parks at night in late fall/winter to gun down unsuspecting deer feeding on piles of bait.
 In some cases, silencers will be used to minimize annoyance to nearby residents.

 AWI has provided extensive commentary to the NPS on its proposed killing plans identifying deficiencies in its proposals and advocating non-lethal solutions, including immunocontraception, to humanely resolve alleged deer conflicts and impacts.